One of the major challenges that we face in cool temperate climates is the short growing season.

 If all else fails, it is important to realise that tomatoes that have reached their full size (or almost full size) but which are not yet fully ripe can still be used in a number of recipes in your kitchen.

-For example, you can use these slightly unripe tomatoes to make a green tomato chutney, in a curry, chilli or stew, or in a range of other meals.
+For example, you can use these slightly unripe tomatoes to make a zingy green tomato salsa.

 As the end of the growing season fast approaches, make sure that you prevent waste, and make the most of your tomato harvest.